Seagate/TCGstorageAPI/sed_cli/README.md

 See the bottom of this README for instructions on setting up Hashicorp Vault for use with sed_cli

 Configuration file:
 The first time the `sed_cli.py` script is run, it will look for a `vaultcfg.json` file.
-If it does not exist, the script will create a blank configuration file.
-The user will need to fill out relevant information here.
+If it does not exist,the script will create a blank configuration file.
+The user will need to fill add the server path/url and an authentication token.

 The vault keymanager is the default method, if `--keymanager=` is not used, the script will invoke this method.